manuelsherrera/lab-vue-c-ironcontacts/README.md

 In your application, create a _Add Random Contact_ button.
 Every time you click on this button, it should add a new random contact to the `contacts`.
 You should get random contacts from the remaining contacts that are still not showing.

-First, randomly select a contact from the array of remaining contacts.
-Then add that contact to the array that lives in your data ref (that's the previously created array of 5 contacts).
+First, randomly select a contact from the array of remaining contacts (¿quizás una computada?).
+Then add that contact to the array that lives in your data (`contacts`) (that's the previously created array of 5 contacts).

 At the end of this iteration, your website will probably look like this: